 \subsection{Star Formation Rates}

 The simulations record and output the precise formation times of each star particle, providing us with a very high temporal resolution ($\approx1$ Myr).
-To compare to observational UV-based SFRs \citep[e.g.,][]{patel18}, which trace star formation over $\sim100$ Myr timescales, we compute SFRs in $100$ Myr bins at each snapshot. sSFRs are then computed using the stellar mass of the galaxy (see Section \ref{sub:Halo Finding and Centering}) at the corresponding snapshot.
+With future comparisons to observational UV-based SFRs in mind \citep[e.g.,][]{patel18}, which trace star formation over $\sim100$ Myr timescales, we compute SFRs in $100$ Myr bins at each snapshot. sSFRs are then computed using the stellar mass of the galaxy (see Section \ref{sub:Halo Finding and Centering}) at the corresponding snapshot.